 For years, my short list of must-have cameras has included either the 1965 Yashica Lynx 14 or its integrated-circuit-driven younger brother, the 1968 Lynx 14e.
 None of the other big fixed-lens rangefinder cameras I own have these cameras’ enormous namesake f/1.4 lens, which is fabled for its sharpness as well as its low-light capability.

 These cameras usually go for way bigger bucks than I like to spend, so I patiently scanned the auctions for several years looking for a bargain.
 I usually have good luck buying that way, but not this time.
 I ended up with both a 14 and a 14e with stuck shutters, weak light meters, and various other minor ills.
-I tried to repair them myself to no avail.
+My hamfisted repair attempts resulted in the 14 being even more broken than before.

 Reader Derek Wong offered to make my two Lynx 14s into one working one, and repair another of my cameras, in exchange for me sending him a bunch of cameras I won’t shoot again and have run out of room to store.
 It was a great trade.
 Not only did Derek get the 14e working, but he replaced the light seals and gave it a solid clean, lube, and adjustment.
 When I got it back, it looked and felt like new.

 The enormous 14e weighs a whopping two pounds and stands taller and wider than my Nikon F2 SLR.
 It feels extremely well built, and all of its controls work smoothly but lack that silky feel you get with pro equipment.
-The front-heavy 14e is dominated by its 45mm f/1.4 Yashinon-DX lens, of seven elements in five groups.
+A 45mm f/1.4 Yashinon-DX lens dominates the front-heavy 14e.
+It has seven elements in five groups.
 Its Copal SVE leaf shutter operates from 1 to 1/500 sec.
 I thought I’d wish for 1/1000 sec, but even shooting indoors I never needed it.

-The 14e’s light meter is powered by two odd-duck PX640 mercury batteries.
+Two odd-duck PX640 mercury batteries power the meter.
 Fortunately, Amazon sells alkaline cells of the same size, and they work well enough.
 The meter’s CdS cell is on the camera body next to the Yashica logo, so if you shoot with filters you need to adjust exposure manually to compensate.
 The 14e takes 58mm filters and accessories.
-I gather that this lens is prone to flare, and that a lens hood is recommended.
-But who has a 58mm lens hood lying around?
+I gather that this lens is prone to flare, but who has a 58mm lens hood lying around?

 By the way, if you like big fixed-lens rangefinder cameras like this one, also check out my reviews of the Yashica MG-1, Yashica Electro 35 GSN, Konica Auto S2, and Minolta Hi-Matic 7.
 Or if your a Yashica fan I’ve also reviewed two TLRs, the Yashica-D and the Yashica-12.